unionizing/Lycoris-Rewrite/MenuDesign.md

                 - Dodge ✅
                 - Start Block ✅
                 - End Block ✅
-            - Add Action To List ✅
+            - Create New Action ✅
             - Remove Action From List ✅
+        - If Builder Type Is Config ✅
+            - Create New Timing ✅
+        - Else If Builder Type Is Internal ✅
-        - Write Timing To List ✅
+            - Clone To Config ✅
         - Remove Selected Timing ✅

 - Game ✅